lsst-sqre/gafaelfawr/docs/arch/scopes.rst

 The mapping of groups to scopes is controlled by the ``config.groupMappings`` Helm chart value.
 See :ref:`scopes` for more information.

-The list of supported scopes and their human-readable descriptions are configured in the ``config.knownScopes`` configuration setting.
+The list of supported scopes and their human-readable descriptions are configured in the ``config.knownScopes`` Helm configuration setting.
 The human-readable descriptions are used in the UI.

 For more details on how scopes are used in the Rubin Science Platform, see DMTN-235_.